Cookie Treat Boxes

-Create cute DIY Cookie Treat Boxes!
+Learn how to make milk carton boxes with my cute DIY Cookie Treat Boxes.
 These make the sweetest gifts for friends and family!
-Free PDF pattern plus an SVG cut file.
+I’m sharing my free PDF pattern and SVG cut file to help you get started.

 This past weekend, we baked the most delicious chocolate chip cookies!
 I love how these cookies, from Brown Eyed Baker, turn out!
 They are so yummy.
 This time I decided to make small versions of the cookies so they would fit better in my treat boxes.